The Creation Story of Sophia

 If archons exist, whatever they might be, then they clearly reside outside the normal spectrum of human observation and awareness.
 Are they physical, non-terrestrial or etheric?
 Who or what are they and where do they reside?

-Therefore, I am proposing a way to step back from the dystopic “reality” of the archons or the instinct to just ignore them altogether.
+Therefore I am proposing a way to find some stable and reasonable ground to stand on in the face of both the dystopic “reality” of the archons and the instinct to just ignore them altogether.

 The Pre-Verbal Model of Grappling with the Problem of the Archons.